 The uplink (VHF) antenna is also a bent dipole, tuned to 144.4 MHz.
 Results show a gain of 3.05dBi, with a null of 6.6 dB.

-Both the uplink and the downlink antennas consist of bistable fiberglass tape springs with embedded beryllium copper strips, made by the AFRL for their VPM Cubesat.
+Antennas consist of bistable fiberglass tape springs with embedded beryllium copper strips, made by the AFRL for their VPM Cubesat.
 This material is useful for a variety of CubeSat-scale deployables, however for ELFIN the most important feature is their magnetic cleanliness.
 This non-magnetic requirement is what prevents us from using the prevalent spring steel carpenter tape elements or NiTi (Nitinol) wire.

 The tape springs are not held in their secondary stable state, allowing them to provide their own kick force, and are retained with Spectra fishing line, burned with a conventional 1/2 W axial resistor.